mriscoc/Special_Configurations/README.md

 Select the printer, board, leveling, thermistor (Ender's stock thermistor is T1), features and press the `set config` button; write a name for the configuration or press `Auto` button for fill the name automatically, that name will be used as a folder for storage the configuration files and also as a custom printer name in the firmware, then press the `Generate` button to start the creation of the configuration files.
+You can open the `.json` files in _printers, _boards, _features, etc. folders to know how each option in the Configurator works.

 ### Compiling your firmware flavor
 From the created custom configuration folder, move Configuration.h and Configuration_adv.h files to the Marlin folder inside of your project folder downloaded from the repository https://github.com/mriscoc/Ender3V2S1; move the platform.io file to the root of your project folder.
+Keep your path short, the compiling tools don't like large paths.

 Follow any guide about Marlin compile to get your firmware binary: Install [VSCode](https://code.visualstudio.com/), then inside of VSCode install the extensions: [PlatformIO](https://platformio.org/install/ide?install=vscode) and [Auto Build Marlin](https://marlinfw.org/docs/basics/auto_build_marlin.html).
 Open your project folder in VSCode and compile by using Auto Build Marlin.